Goodwill Letter: Late Student Loan Payments on Credit Report

 One of the most compelling reasons to go to college is to improve your future prospects, and few things can dampen those future prospects as much as a poor credit report.
 Once you have entered student loan repayment, and if you should miss a payment (or payments), it is important to know that the delinquency may appear on your credit report.

-According to Federal Student Aid, an office of the United States Department of Education, student loan lenders report all delinquencies of at least 90 days to the main credit reporting bureaus.
+According to Federal Student Aid, an office of the United States Department of Education, student loan lenders and servicers report all delinquencies of at least 90 days to the main credit reporting bureaus.
 There are three main credit reporting bureaus, as follows:

 In the event that a student loan delinquency is reported, there is help; a goodwill letter can work to remove the credit blemish from your report.